Reviewed by a licensed CPA · Last updated:

 Spousal Lifetime Access Trusts (SLATs)

 A SLAT allows one spouse to make a gift to an irrevocable trust for the other spouse's benefit, removing the gifted assets from both spouses' taxable estates while retaining indirect access through the beneficiary spouse.
-With the 2026 sunset approaching, SLATs are one of the most actively discussed strategies for capturing the current elevated exemption before it potentially decreases.
+SLATs remain one of the most discussed strategies for moving future appreciation out of both estates while keeping practical access to the assets.
+On the income tax side, some sellers also review ING trusts for NJ residents before a business sale.

 Family Limited Liability Companies (FLLCs) & Valuation Discounts